 MOD EUR/44A14/1

-RESOLUTION 139 (Rev. DUBAI, 2018)
+RESOLUTION 139 (Rev. Bucharest, 2022)

 Use of telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 recalling

 a) the Preamble (No. 1) of the ITU Constitution, "fully recognizing the sovereign right of each State to regulate its telecommunication and having regard to the growing importance of telecommunication for the preservation of peace and the economic and social development of all States";